Commercial art gallery managers use artistic awareness, business acumen and interpersonal skills to ensure the smooth daily running of an art gallery

-As a commercial art gallery manager, you'll be responsible for the commercial and artistic success of the gallery.
-You'll have responsibility for the sales and marketing areas of running a commercial art gallery and will communicate directly with artists and dealers.
-You'll be involved in selecting art and artists to enhance the gallery's reputation and to bring in money from the sales of their artwork.
+A commercial art gallery manager is responsible for the commercial and artistic success of a gallery.
+You'll have responsibility for the sales and marketing areas of running a commercial art gallery, and will communicate directly with artists and dealers.
+You'll be involved in selecting art and artists, to both enhance the gallery's reputation and bring in money from artwork sales.

 - ensure the smooth running of the gallery

 - develop and maintain the gallery's remit

 - maintain ongoing promotion and advertising of the gallery

 - liaise with visiting artists and negotiate sales

 - promote and sell artists' work, through both exhibitions and personal contacts

 - catalogue acquisitions and keep records and archives

 - oversee the type of artwork sold